Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 select count(*) from customer_sales_data_history;
 ```

-Now, lets combine these results with product table and create a SCD TYPE 2 transformation using window function "LEAD", it gives us the subsequent rows in the same result set to build a TYPE 2 transformation.
+Now, let's combine these results with the product table and create a SCD TYPE 2 transformation using window the function "LEAD", it gives us the subsequent rows in the same result set to build a TYPE 2 transformation.

 ```
 CREATE OR REPLACE DYNAMIC TABLE salesreport